 - Lado B Café: Praça Conde de São Joaquim, n.º 45, 4700-421 Braga, Portugal (map)

 - Restaurante Manjar das Francesinhas: R. Américo Ferreira Carvalho 36, 4715-001 Braga, Portugal (map)

 You’ll also find francesinhas in the Algarve, Madeira, Coimbra, and Setúbal.
 Who knows, maybe they’ve even started to sell in the Alentejo.

 If you really want to try one, and you really want to try a good one, though, you have to make the pilgrimage to Porto.
 Then you can try a few places, and come back here and leave a comment and help us answer the eternal question.

 Other foods to try

-As well as the francesinha, typical Porto food include Caldo Verde (a cabbage soup eaten throughout Portugal), Tripas à moda do Porto (a tripe dish only really found in Porto), Bacalhau à Gomes de Sá (a style of cooking bacalhau), Broa de Milho (a corn-based Portuguese bread), and Cabidela (rice cooked in the blood of a chicken).
+As well as the francesinha, typical Porto food includes Tripas à moda do Porto (a tripe dish only really found in Porto), Bacalhau à Gomes de Sá (a style of cooking bacalhau), and cachorrinhos (hot dogs).

 It’s also worth trying a few of Portugal’s other sandwiches.
 The bifana is a favourite, along with it’s cousin the prego, along with the sandes de leitão (suckling pig sandwich).
 For more suggestions, take a look at Portugalist’s guide to Portuguese sandwiches.